tsg-iitkgp/OnBoarding/TechTeam.md

 - The new members should add their detail in the "Tech Team Contacts" google sheet after the Tech-Coordinator has created a new sheet (in the same spreadsheet available with the official tech coordinator google account) for the corresponding academic year.

-- Post addition of the details, have an introductory meeting with the team to understand their technical skills and goals better.
+- Post the addition of the details, have an introductory meeting with the team to understand their technical skills and goals better.
 Ask for ideas, and document them in a google sheet in the tech cord email account

 NOTE: The selected members should have at least one year of experience of staying in IIT Kharagpur at the time of joining the team.